Artificial intelligence in information retrieval

 Language models use the law of averages

-Applications utilizing language models can be used to help you search for information: it can be used to get to know the topic you are looking for and it can be used to for asking suitable keywords and even queries for databases.
-Some AI applications, like Copilot, are suitable for information retrieval, too.
-The answer is not always the same, even if you question is exactly the same.
-It is always up to you to evaluate the validity of answers.
+Generative AIs using language models can be used to assist information retrieval in many ways.
+It can be used to get to know the topic you are looking for and it can be used to for asking suitable keywords and even queries for databases.
+Some AI applications are suitable for searching sources directly, too.
+A search is done with natural language, without formal queries.

 Be careful with data privacy and security!
 Generative AI applications should not be given sensitive or confidential information.